 All processing of data is done on “serverparken” and not on local computers.
 The user only works on the terminal server screen and he/she is therefore not able to upload/download files or copy content to Safe Zone.
 Communication to Safe Zone happens over the internet through an encrypted VPN tunnel.

 Through Public 360 the project manager can control the user access of the different project group members.
 The connection is encrypted and authentication takes place by means of FEIDE logon.

 More information about digital collaboration tools at OsloMet.

 If you would like to know more about the functionality of the tools and whether they would be appropriate for your work, please contact the Section for Records and Information Management, internal phone number.
 5959 or by e-mail: firstname.lastname@example.org

 If you use Public 360 to manage research data, you must take into account the additional security measures and the security level.
 All participants must exercise good behaviour for research data management, and depending on the degree to which the data is sensitive and personally identifiable, it may be necessary to encrypt the files.

 If you need to send files, see Sending files and security level.

 The laptop must be configured in such a way that it cannot connect to wireless internet (the network interface card is disabled).
 The user is responsible for not connecting it using a cable or placing it in a docking station that is connected by cable.

 Laptops are ordered like usual.
-The computer is then taken to BIT / IT Support where the network interface card is disabled.
+The computer is then taken to IT service desk where the network interface card is disabled.